marykdb/maryk/json/README.md

 }
 ```

-### Writing JSON
+### Writing with the JsonWriter

-The JsonWriter has a few methods to write JSON constructions to the output
+The [`JsonWriter`](common/src/main/kotlin/maryk/json/JsonWriter.kt) has a few
+methods to write JSON constructions to the output

 - `writeStartObject()` - writes a `{`
 - `writeEndObject()` - writes a `}`